simplesalt/main-9bc77/content/posts/cis2_3.md

 ### Fine, what do I do?

 If you don't have an exception process, it's easy to build.
 You can do it with 6 columns in an excel worksheet.
 Assign someone to manage them, publish an intake, and write a barebones procedure.
 Your worker will assess the scariness ("risk") of each exception and socialize it appropriately – if it's very scary, more senior executives need to be aware.
 Your exception manager also needs to follow up periodically – maybe they are now following policy.
-CIS is stupidly aggressive on this – nobody changes their mind after a month.
+CIS is weirdly aggressive on this – nobody changes their mind after a month.
 For most organizations, a yearly review cycle is about right.

 ## Implication 3: Unauthorized Software